TadiT7/treble_experimentations_wiki/Moto-G7-Plus.md

 # Android 10 Q

-  Some GSI ARM64 android 10 are starting, others are in bootloop.
+  Some GSI ARM64 android 10 are starting, others are in bootloop. by any chance the lock screen does not save any mode like: pin, password etc ... after decryption.

 # Android 11 R